keithbuhler/keithbuhler.github.io/american-myth.md

 ### Dramatis Personae

-*Dr. Adam Johnson, high school American History teacher* *Joshua Johnson, a high school graduate.*
+*Dr. Adam Johnson, high school American History teacher*
+*Joshua Johnson, a high school graduate.*

 ### Setting

 On the 3rd of July, just before Independence Day.
-DR. JOHNSON   rides with his son, on a transatlantic cruise from England to New York.
+Dr. Johnson rides with his son, on a transatlantic cruise from England to New York.

-## Chapter 1 - myth and Identity
+## 1. Myth and Identity